-$$sinc(x) = \frac{\sin(\pi x)}{\pi x} \tag{7}$$
+$$\operatorname{sinc}(x) = \frac{\sin(\pi x)}{\pi x} \tag{7}$$

-Although an ideal interpolation technique is expected not to alter any pattern within the image or introduce any artefact, most of the interpolation techniques usually alter some image features and also introduce artefacts when interpolated to reduce image resolution [14, 19].
-Figures 3, 4, and 5 shows how the interpolation techniques discussed above can affect the features of a footwear impression image at different resolutions.
-It is apparent from the undersampled (Figure 3) images that using different interpolation techniques produce slightly different images.
+Although an ideal interpolation technique is expected not to alter any pattern within the image or introduce any artefact, most of the interpolation techniques usually alter some image features and also introduce artefacts when interpolated to reduce image resolution [15,20].
+Figs. 3, 4, and 5 shows how the interpolation techniques discussed above can affect the features of a footwear impression image at different resolutions.4 It is apparent from the undersampled (Fig. 3) images that using different interpolation techniques produce slightly different images.
 Although these discrepancies are aesthetically undesirable and can hamper the performance of the model, we leverage such differences as an effective image augmentation technique as described in Section 5.

-Figure 2: Original image without any interpolation.
-Zoom in to circumvent distortion introduced by the interpolation applied from the medium where this paper is being viewed apparent that Nearest Neighbour (N) produces the most different looking downsampled image.
-Additionally, all the lower resolution impression images produce descriptor D01: Bars which are angled whereas the original (Figure 2) and higher resolution (zoom in for Figure 5) impressions have descriptor D01: Bars which are straight lines with an angle of $0^{\circ}$ .
-A study by [11] found that even a mildest quality loss of input images can greatly hamper the performance of a deep learning model.
-Glorot and Bengio [20] too found neural networks to be susceptible to image noise.
+As we can see, all three interpolated images closely resemble the original (Fig. 2) at a higher resolution (Fig. 5) and at the same time their differences reduces.
+Comparing between the lowest resolution images (Fig. 3), it is apparent that Nearest Neighbour (N) produces the most different looking downsampled image.
+Additionally, all the lower resolution impression images produce descriptor D01: Bars which are angled whereas the original (Fig. 2) and higher resolution (zoom in for Fig. 5) impressions have descriptor D01: Bars which are straight lines with an angle of 0° .
+A study by [12] found that even a mildest quality loss of input images can greatly hamper the performance of a deep learning model.
+Glorot and Bengio [21] too found neural networks to be susceptible to image noise.